The Two Essential Phases of Course Creation

 - Does the course feel like a journey rather than a collection of separate topics?

-- Have you avoided adding content just because it's interesting or because you know about it?
+- Have you avoided adding content just because it's interesting or because you know it?

 - Does each development decision serve learner outcomes rather than creator preferences?